The Green Card: Everything You Need to Know

 To apply for an employment-based Green Card, the U.S. employer must first obtain a labor certification from the U.S. Department of Labor.
 The employer must demonstrate that there are no qualified U.S. workers available for the job and that the foreign national will not displace U.S. workers.

-Once the labor certification is approved, the employer must file a Form I-140, Immigrant Petition for Alien Worker, with the USCIS on behalf of the foreign national.
+Once the labor certification is approved, the employer must file a Form I-140, Immigrant Petition for Alien Worker, with the U.S. Citizenship and Immigration Services (USCIS) on behalf of the foreign national.
 The foreign national may also need to apply for a visa or adjust status to obtain their Green Card.

 It is essential to understand the eligibility requirements and procedures for employment-based Green Cards, as they can be complex and vary depending on the category and the demand.